shannonriester/ToDo/NOTES.md

   }
   ```
   - Plain js objects
+    - PASS AS LITTLE DATA IN THE OBJ AS POSSIBLE
   - Must have a `type` property, indicating the type of action to performs
+  - Good idea: add unique ID (an index value) with each action

 ## Reducers
+  - Tie state and action together

 ## Store